5ide6urnslab/iRobotCreate2/README.md

 <br>
 ##### Create 2 DJ Turntable I
-This example "iRobotCreate2WithROS" is the phonograph using iRobot Create 2.
-The iRobot Create 2 is rotated and plays the music of LP Record(12 inch/33rpm).
+This example "iRobotCreate2WithROS" is the phonograph using iRobot Create® 2.
+The iRobot Create® 2 is rotated and plays the music of LP Record(12 inch/33rpm).
 Please see below for the production manual "DJ Turntable".

 http://www.irobot.com/About-iRobot/STEM/Create-2/Projects.aspx